-1. How to Write the Open to Work and Open for Business Sections of Your LinkedIn Profile
+1. How to Write the Open to Work and Showcase Services Sections of Your LinkedIn Profile

 The Open to Work feature is suitable for job seekers (not consultants looking for clients) and gives you the option to let recruiters and your network know you are open to work.
 This is suitable if you are in active job search, or open to being contacted by recruiters.
 If you are currently gainfully employed and starting to think about your next career move, I recommend you let recruiters know you are open to work, but do not let your whole network know (LinkedIn gives you the option to choose).
 To enable or manage the Open to Work feature visit LinkedIn Help here.

 2. The Use of a Background Image on Your LinkedIn Profile

 If you are in active job search I recommend you be careful with the option to add a background image to your LinkedIn profile, unless it is particularly relevant to the work you do or your industry.
 For the same reason I do not recommend people list their home address on their resume, I think it’s a safer option not to include a random background image on your LinkedIn profile.
 When recruiters review your LinkedIn profile you want their focus to be on your skills and experience, not your photo choices.
 With LinkedIn’s new look, the background image is now a perfectly acceptable backdrop for your LinkedIn Profile.
 Please see the example below.

 For professionals who are not in active job search and lead a business or department, I recommend adding a background image that’s consistent with the imagery on your organisation’s website.
 In the example below from my profile, you can see I’ve used brick imagery consistent with our website and included the tree from Think Bespoke’s logo.